Illustration by Nick Palazzo

 Blog / Website Analytics: Google Analytics is completely free and doesn’t leave anything up to the imagination.
 You can see which keywords drive the most traffic, which blog posts are most popular, where most of your traffic comes from, and whether your social efforts are making a dent.

 A/B Testing: There are lots of services out there for your perusal.
 Optimizely is one we like for easy landing-page testing.
-Google Website Optimizer used to be a favorite of mine, too; they’re currently moving it into Google Analytics and calling it “Content Experiments.”
+Google Analytics has something called “Content Experiments” you can use also.
 This integration should make your analytics and page testing completely seamless.

 I know this a bit simplified, but all of these analytics are completely available for you to analyze on your own time.
 Make the time to analyze them.